JonasKruckenberg/tauri-docs-wip/src/background/security/context-isolation.md

 ### Configuration

-Let's assume that our main frontend `distDir` is set to `../dist`.
+Let's assume that our main Frontend `distDir` is set to `../dist`.
 We also output the previously created Isolation application to `../dist-isolation`.

 Filename: tauri.conf.json